 (Post Editor: Screen Options tab – Revisions)

-You should now see the Revisions box displayed under your content editor.
-Clicking the links will bring up the Compare Revisions panel …
+You will now see the Revisions list displayed under the editor.
+Clicking the links will bring up the Revisions screen …

 Managing Revisions – WordPress Plugins

-Autosave and post revisions are no doubt functions that help create a more productive workflow.
-If you write or edit often, however, the revisions can start building up.
-This can significantly bloat the size of your WordPress database, so it’s important to also be able to manage your revisions.
+Autosave and post revisions are no doubt features that help create a more productive workflow.
+If you write or edit often, however, the revisions can start to build up.
+This can significantly grow the size of your WordPress database, so it’s important to be able to manage your revisions.

-For example, if there are 250 posts published on your site and each post has an average of 10 revisions your WordPress database could be storing up to 2,500 copies of old data.
-If your post averages 100KB data, then with 2,500 revisions, the total database space wasted is about 250MB.
+For example, if there are 200 posts published on your site with an average of 10 revisions each your WordPress database could be storing around 4,000 copies of old data.
+If your post is approximately 100KB data, then with 4,000 revisions of that post, the total space wasted is about 400MB.

-Fortunately, there are a few great plugins for WordPress available to help you control your revisions and reduce the size of your database.
+Fortunately, there are several plugins available to help you control and manage your revisions and reduce the size of your database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

 Congratulations!
-Now you know how to use the WordPress Revisions feature to restore earlier revisions of your WordPress posts and pages.
+Now you know how to use the WordPress Revisions feature to restore earlier saved post revisions.